opencomputeproject/SAI-Challenger/usecases/README.md

 * Software traffic generation using test host CPU, can use either or both:
   *  PTF/Scapy (packet-at-a-time)
   *  [OTG](https://github.com/open-traffic-generator) software traffic generator such as ixia-c (flow-based testing).
 * Line-Rate HW traffic generation (32 ports x 100Gbps), also controlled by snappi.
-Cna be used separately or simultaneously with SW traffic generation.
+Can be used separately or simultaneously with SW traffic generation.
 The built-in switch capability multiplexes and demultiplexes the differing sources/sinks.
-*

 ![saic-physical-dut-testbed-in-a-box-sw-hw-tgen](../img/saic-physical-dut-testbed-in-a-box-sw-hw-tgen.svg)

 ## Umbrella Framework Executing PTF Tests